elizaos-plugins/plugin-auton8n/README.md

-# 🤖 ElizaOS n8n Creation Plugin
+# 🤖 ElizaOS Automated n8n Creation Plugin

 > **Transform your ElizaOS agents into autonomous plugin developers!** This revolutionary plugin empowers AI agents to create, build, test, and deploy new ElizaOS plugins using natural language or structured specifications.